Zen Pencils by Gavin Aung Than for October 14, 2016

 7. Missing large

-Lethea over 7 years ago
+Lethea about 8 years ago

 We should strive for a society, like Lake Woebegon, where “all of the children are ABOVE average”.
 Keillor was, of course, being facetious when he wrote that; but since our country ranks 35th among developed nations in math skills, there are a lot our fellow citizens who believe that having everyone above average is possible.